 Skip to Content

-How to Iron on Patches: Step-by-Step Tips for Perfect Application (2025)
+How to Iron on Patches: Step-by-Step Guide for Perfect Results (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Place the patch exactly where you want it and cover it with a thin cloth to protect both the fabric and the patch.
+Position the patch where you want it, adhesive side down.
+Cover it with a pressing cloth (a thin cotton towel works) to protect the fabric.

 Key Takeaways